CUBRID/cubrid-manual/en/sql/tuning.rst

 .. warning::

-    Even though the conditions of creating filtered indexes does not match the query conditions,  if you execute queries by specifying indexes with index hint syntax, CUBRID performs a query by choosing a specified index.
+   If you execute queries by specifying indexes with index hint syntax even though the conditions of creating filtered indexes does not match the query conditions, CUBRID performs a query by choosing a specified index.
 Therefore, query results can be different with the given searching conditions.

 .. note:: **Constraints**